irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Same as with armorer, this deck is here to let you know that it has no changes.
 Descriptions were updated for card #1 and #9 to fix incorrect values and let you know that kills refill 1 second for the cooldown.

 ### Build(s) to try
-Barebone skills - Bullseye for armor gating and to bring yourself over the 50% threshold easier.
+Barebone skills - "Bullseye" for armor gating and to bring yourself over the 50% threshold easier.
 Passive healing from hostage taker could be helpful for lower difficulties, since self healing from damage taken is lower due to lowered damage, compared to DS difficulty.

 Build 1 - Survivalist https://pd2builder.netlify.app/?s=xk0p1000ch0-90101G000pf0&p=g&a=3&t=g&d=5
 Fairly standard kingping gameplay, with unseen strike being your main DPS skill.
 Since you can force enemies to damage you, while being semi-invulnerable you can activate the damage activation part of the skill, then go to cover for 6 seconds, activate crit boosts, and go on a kill spree to recover your injector.
 Repeat this cycle endlessly.